 Lagan Gateway project

-The Lagan Gateway project includes a number of structural improvements and development works at Stranmillis including:
+The Lagan Gateway project includes structural improvements and development works at Stranmillis including:

 - development of a navigation lock